StereoSpike: Depth Learning with a Spiking Neural Network: Experiments

-In order to quantifiy the computational efficiency of our network, we report in table \ref{table:firing_rates_table} the firing rates of its layers, i.e., the density of intermediary tensors computed during inference.
+A promising feature of SNNs is their ability to solve complex tasks at performances comparable to conventional networks (ANNs), but with sparse activations.
+In order to quantify the computational efficiency of our network, we measure the firing rates of its layers, i.e., the density of intermediary tensors computed during inference on the test set.
 Sparse volumes can be leveraged by dedicated hardware capable of sparse computation, hence diminishing inference time as well as energy consumption.

 It appears that the firing rates of our best model grow as layers become closer to the output I-neuron pool.
+That is, convolution layers in the decoder report an average firing rate of 23.5\% compared to 8.1\% in the encoder.
 We suggest that in this large-scale regression task, a minimum number of pre-synaptic spikes preceding output neurons is necessary to faithfully render the visual scene.
 Similarly, a certain amount of spikes could be necessary to encode the information contained in the input histograms.

 To encompass this trade-off and estimate these minimal firing rates, we apply a regularization loss term explained in \cite{Pellegrini2021} and train a new binocular model on split 1.
 This secondary loss, which we also call \emph{quadratic spike penalization loss}, penalizes the mean of the squared spike tensor.
 Therefore, for a given layer containing K spiking units whose output at time-step $n$ is $S_{k}[n]\in \{0\ldots4\}$, it can be defined as: